University Pay Plan and Job Profiles

 Classified Pay Plan Titles and Pay Ranges

 Classified titles are a combination of exempt and non-exempt positions in various job families.
 These are non-teaching positions.
 The position's duties and level of responsibility determine the assignment of a position to a classification.
 The majority of the University's staff titles are classified.
 The Classification Plan is outlined in the Handbook of Operating Procedures.
-You may look up job titles and pay ranges online using the Job Profile Catalog.
-To access the Job Profile Catalog, university employees and contingent workers may find it by entering “Job Profile Catalog” in the Workday search bar.
+You may look up job titles and pay ranges online using the Job Profile catalog.
+To access the Job Profile catalog, university employees and contingent workers may find it by entering “Job Profile” in the Workday search bar.
 Human Resources also maintains a Public Pay Plan.

 Prior Approval and Restricted Job Classifications

 Certain job classifications require prior approval for use from a central university office or are restricted for use only within a central university office.
 A list of these job classifications is reviewed and updated annually.
 Additionally, for classified titles, a note has been placed at the top of each job description to alert departments that the title is either restricted or requires prior approval.
 Contact your Strategic Workforce Solutions HR Consultant if you need assistance identifying a different classification.
 For the list of these job classifications, please see the spreadsheet Prior Approval and Restricted Job Classifications (PDF)